“Water- a bequest of nature” bases all innovations in curbing water crisis to make our blue planet green and sustainable.

 Water is a cycle which never stops indicating that water needs to be approached in a holistic manner rather than in isolated silos.
 Water management starts with fixing natural ecosystems that affects the quality as well as quantity of water available for all flora and fauna on earth.
 According to the Sustainable Development Goal 6, commitment for making safe water accessible to everyone by 2030 relies on restoring natural ecology along with reduction in pollution levels.

 A majority of wastewater from all points of consumption, such as homes, industry and agriculture goes into the natural streams of water without getting treated or reused.
 This leads to environmental pollution as well as irrecoverable loss of nutrients and materials.
 The wastewater management should be an integral part of conserving water as there are myriad of applications which can use wastewater.

 Nature provides a significant water infrastructure which balances, supplements and substitutes the man-made infrastructure such as dams, canals and reservoirs.
-The natural infrastructure is not only economical but also logical in that it does not require consistent upkeeping and management.
+The natural infrastructure is not only economical but also logical in the sense that it does not require consistent upkeeping and management.
 But, the underlying idea behind using nature for water is the thriving ecosystem that is both source and user of water.
 Thus, a thought which is vital to water security is ‘Water for Nature and Nature for Water’.